raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - As opposed to Roles and RoleBindings, these are cluster-wide and can refer to resources without a namespace, like cluster nodes
 - Resources are either namespaced or cluster-scoped
 - Example of cluster scoped resources are nodes, persistent volumes, namespaces or certificate signing requests
-- A cluster admin can add and delete nodes
+- A cluster role  admin can be created can add and delete nodes
 - A storage admin can add and delete storage volumes and volume claims
 - The process is the same as earlier: we create a clusterRole and assign users to it with a ClusterRoleBinding
+- We can create a clusterole for **namespace** resources also, but the user will have access to these resources across **all namespaces**.

 ## Service accounts
 - Kubernetes has 2 types of accounts: User and Service accounts